 - Francine Faucher-Overton – Director (Representative of AHA)

 - Roger Blanchette – School Programs and Guided Tours

 - Anyssa Doiron – Director General

 Thanks to a Service Canada program, Symmes Inn Museum is able every year to hire personnel to greet visitors and provide information.
 Those hired are college and high school students with an interest in museums and history.
-This year, expect to be greeted to the Museum by Charles and Mathis.
+They will be happy to greet you .